zubinchopra/portaldocs/portal-sdk/templates/portalfx-blades-procedure.md

 ### Adding commands

-Template blades can display commands at the top.
-To add the commands,  add a toolbar to the TemplateBlade, and then define its contents in the TemplateBlade's `ViewModel`.
+Commands are typically displayed at the top of the template blade.
+To add the commands,  add a toolbar to the `TemplateBlade`, and then define its contents in the `ViewModel`.

 The working copy of the sample in the Dogfood environment is located at  [https://df.onecloud.azure-test.net/?SamplesExtension=true#blade/SamplesExtension/SDKMenuBlade/bladewithtoolbar](https://df.onecloud.azure-test.net/?SamplesExtension=true#blade/SamplesExtension/SDKMenuBlade/bladewithtoolbar).

-1. Add a **CommmandBar** element to your PDL template
+1. Add a `CommmandBar` element to the PDL template.
     ```xml
     <TemplateBlade
                 Name="MyTemplateBlade"